 A pre-print is a version of a research article, open and accessible, that has not yet undergone peer review but is publicly available online, through a pre-print server.
 The general process consists of an initial screening process, followed by a posting of the manuscript on the preprint server within a few days of submission, bypassing peer review, and making the research findings freely accessible online (Puebla, Polka, & Rieger, 2021).
 Pre-prints allow researchers to share their findings with the scientific community and get feedback before their work is published in a traditional academic journal.
 This process can speed up the dissemination of knowledge and facilitate collaboration between researchers.
-While pre-prints accelerate the dissemination of research, it is vital to remember that this process does not always lead to journal publication.
-This can occur for several reasons, such as authors may choose not to pursue this route, or the research may be intended for different dissemination avenues (Ettinger et al., 2022).
-Pre-prints have become increasingly popular in recent years, particularly in fields such as biology, physics, and computer science.
-The adoption of pre-prints has been slower in some fields, such as the social sciences and humanities, but this is changing as more researchers become aware of the benefits of open science, and new national and regional platforms by open science advocates continue to emerge.

 One of the primary benefits of pre-prints is that they allow researchers to share their findings quickly and easily.
 This can be especially important in fields where research moves quickly, such as biology or computer science.
 Pre-prints also allow researchers to receive feedback on their work from their peers, which can help to improve the quality of their research.
-The provision of commentary and reviews of pre-prints yields benefits not only to the authors but also extends support to the authors, but this process also supports reviewers, journals and publishers, and the reader audience.
-This inclusive process allows more researchers and reviewers to participate in discussing the research findings and reduces the need for repeated rounds of re-review or extensive revisions.
+The provision of commentary and reviews of pre-prints yields benefits, not only to the authors, but also to reviewers, journals, publishers, and the readership.
+This inclusive process allows more researchers and reviewers to participate in discussing the research findings and can reduce the need for repeated rounds of re-review or extensive revisions.

-One of the most significant benefits of pre-prints is their “early view” and “open access” effect, which leads to more attention from readers, increasing visibility and development of the overall research (Das Biswas & Biswas, 2023).
-Pre-prints are not just quick dissemination; they also promote transparency and reproducibility in scientific research.
 Recognizing these benefits, more major publishers have either launched pre-print platforms or entered partnerships over the past 5-7 years, allowing pre-prints to be incorporated into the workflow (Puebla et al., 2021).
-By making research findings available to the public before peer-review, pre-prints not only improve the accuracy and reliability of research findings but also encourage collaborative efforts to identify potential errors, refine methodologies, and accelerate knowledge dissemination.
+By making research findings available to the public before peer-review, pre-prints not only improve the accuracy and reliability of research findings, but also encourage collaborative efforts to identify potential errors, refine methodologies, and accelerate knowledge dissemination.

 Another benefit of pre-prints is that they can help to reduce publication bias, a widespread challenge in traditional publishing.
-Publication bias occurs when positive results are more likely to be published than negative results.
+Publication bias occurs when positive results are more likely to be published than negative results (Matosin, Frank, Engel, Lum, & Newell, 2014).
 This can skew the scientific literature and lead to a misunderstanding of the state of the research.
 Pre-prints address this obstacle by openly sharing all research findings, regardless of outcome, creating a fairer and more accurate representation of the current scientific landscape of that field.

+Pre-prints have become increasingly popular in recent years, particularly in fields such as biology, physics, and computer science.
+The adoption of pre-prints has been slower in some fields, such as the social sciences and humanities, but this is changing as more researchers become aware of the benefits of open science, and new national and regional platforms by open science advocates continue to emerge (Gawne & Styles, 2022).
+Figure 4 illustrates the growth of pre-prints on the Open Science Framework since 2016.